Anurag1101/Recursion_Algorithm_Python/README.md

 **Example:**

-    Fruits in the list:
+    Output: Fruits in the list:
             apple
             mango
             banana
             guava

 How to Run the Programs